smajida/openfaceApi/README.md

 * `api/health`: indicates whether the server is up and running
 * `api/bbox`: given an image, a list of the bounding boxes for all detected faces is returned
-* `api/features`: given an image, the set of landmarks for each detected face are returned
+* `api/features`: (in progress) given an image, the set of landmarks for each detected face are returned
-* `api/align`: given an image, an aligned representation of each face is returned
+* `api/align`:  (in progress) given an image, an aligned representation of each face is returned
 Other resources can be added easily by adding them in the script `app.py`.

 ### Image data type

+Image data is currently passed via a JSON object that gives flattened pixel intensities and the dimensionality of the image object.
+This will be changed in the near future to instead pass a more compressed representation (such as the raw bytes from a jpeg object).